algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 - Adopt an incremental approach to systematically handle the project's full-size development

-## XIV.
+## XIII.
 Glossary

 - **breadth-first approach** -  A breadth-first approach is a graph traversal method that starts at the root node and visits all the neighboring nodes.
 Then for each of those nearest nodes, it visits their unexplored neighbor nodes, and so on, until it finds the goal.
 - **Virtual processor** - A vCPU is a processor simulated within a virtual machine, allowing the execution of one processor thread.
 These vCPUs are allocated from the physical CPU resources of the host machine.
-- **Lexical analysis** - lexical analysis is the process of converting a sequence of characters (such as in a computer program or web page) into a sequence of tokens (strings with an identified "meaning").
+- **Opcode** -  Short for "operation code," it is a code that represents a specific machine language instruction.
+- **Little-Endian** - A format for storing binary data in which the least significant byte comes first.
 - **LL Parsing Algorithm** -LL parsing is a top-down parsing method that processes input from left to right, aiming to construct a parse tree through leftmost derivations.
 It utilizes a predictive parsing table, often in LL(1) parsers, to make parsing decisions based on the leftmost non-terminal and a limited number of lookahead symbols.
 - **BNF** - A BNF specification is a set of derivation rules, written as: